awslabs/aws-ecs-logs-collector-for-windows/README.md

-## AWS Ecs Logs Collector For Windows
+## AWS ECS Logs Collector For Windows

-The script will be used to collect general os logs as well as Docker and ecs-agent logs, it also support to enable debug mode for docker and ecs-agent in Windows 2016.
+This script will be used to collect general Operating System logs as well as Docker and ecs-agent logs, it also supports enabling debug mode for docker and ecs-agent in Windows 2016.

 ## License